jamesaoverton/obi-experiment/shortcuts.md

         has measured unit: ?unit
     }

-We can work around the problem in this specific case, but it raises a general problem with interactions between the expansions and contractions.
+We can work around the problem in this specific case, either with a combined query or by blocking the 'has measured value' expansion from matching the scalar value case.
+But it raises a general problem with interactions between the expansions and contractions.
+Interactions always add complexity.